isomerpages/moe-westwoodpri/_cca/Clubs & Societies/Infocomm Technology (Computing).md

 #### **Brief Description of CCA**
 Infocomm Technology (Computing) pupils are given opportunities to explore, learn and work on projects using the ICT skills taught during the CCA session.
 On top of that, pupils will also act as student ambassadors of Cyber Wellness, advocating safe and responsible use of the Internet.<br>

-Note: For 2024, CCA has been merged with Design and Innovation
+Note: For 2024, this CCA has been merged with Design and Innovation.

 #### **CCA Objectives**
 Infocomm Technology pupils will: